Holy Week on the AT

 “We pack our fears,” says Flow.

-I can’t stop thinking about this as I later turn in my sleeping bag.
+I can’t stop thinking about this as I later turn over in my sleeping bag.
 What fears am I packing?
 Sure, I have the obvious desire to avoid hypothermia and hunger and danger, but Flow said something else.

 He said we rob ourselves of what we came for when we pack all those “necessities” on the gear list.
 We try to create a bubble of comfort to buffer ourselves from the very nature we came to experience.